Architectural building concepts

-The main lounge area and party room is two storeys high for the entire frontage on Wellesley Street.
+The main lounge area and party room are two storeys high for the entire frontage on Wellesley Street.
 This will be a very dramatic and dynamic space.
-In my opinion, the overall amenity area is sufficient for the fitness, kitchen, dining, and lounge functions.
+In my opinion, the overall amenity area is sufficient for fitness, kitchen, dining, and lounge functions.

-An exterior amenity space of 177.5 sm in area is proposed at the rate of 0.5 sm per unit, although this area is lower than the By-Law requirement of 2 sm per unit.
+An exterior amenity space of 177.5 m² in area is proposed at the rate of 0.5 sm per unit, although this area is lower than the By-Law requirement of 2 sm per unit.
 In my opinion, this area will still be sufficient for the proposed exterior uses, which will include lounging and dining functions.
-This elevated location, at the seventh floor will provide an excellent urban vantage point from which the residents of the building can experience their neighbourhood from.
+This elevated location, on the seventh floor, will provide an excellent urban vantage point from which the residents of the building can experience their neighbourhood.

 The floorplate was designed to maximize the light and views to the living spaces, while also providing setbacks to minimize overlook to the adjacent properties.
 The predominant views were arranged to be to the north and south, from the living spaces, with secondary views that are more restricted in glass area to the east and west for the bedroom spaces.